jreisinger/workedon/README.md

 Workedon walks through directories containing git repositories.
-It gets number of changes (additions and deletions) and change authors and reports the percentage per repo.
+It reports the number of changes (additions and deletions) and change authors for each repo.